dangeabunea/PMonitor/README.md

 If you do not fancy the idea of reading the names of the processes from the application configuration file, then you can change this behavior.
 And it will only take you five minutes.
 All you need to do is create a new class that will inherit from WindowsProcessMonitor or LinuxProcessMonitor and override the ReadProcessNamesThatNeedToBeMonitored() method.

-For example, let us say that we want to input those names programatically, and not depend on any file.
+For example, let us say that we want to input those names programmatically, and not depend on any file.
 We are only interested in the Notepad process.

 The custom process monitor implementation